ammar-abagumbul/Arcade_Game/README.md

   - Pacman:
     - Navigator uses dynamically allocated arrays of string types to pass information between game and menu window
   - Minesweeper: Uses vectors to store the biard bombs and flags
-  - Sliding Block Puzzle:
+  - Sliding Block Puzzle: Uses vectors to store the possible moves a player can make.
+Check the possiblemovecheck() function in [move.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/slidingblock/move.cpp)

 * File input/output
   - Pacman:
     - Reads map.txt to initialize game map and writes to savedGame.txt to save player's progress.
 Check the class Game, which has 3 functions LoadNewGame(), LoadOldGame() and Save() in [game.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/pacman/src/Game.cpp)
-  - Sliding Block Puzzle:
+  - Sliding Block Puzzle: When the user presses 'esc', the file is saved in a .txt file under the user_cache directory.
+When the game loads up, it is checked whether a save file exists and if so it is loaded up accordingly.
+Check [game.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/slidingblock/game.cpp), the saveBoard() & initSavedboard() functions in [board.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/slidingblock/board.cpp)
   - Minesweeper: The player can save their progress in a .txt file and load it later from it.
 Check the functions saveGame() and loadGame() in [minesweeper.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/minesweeper/minesweeper.cpp)
   - Bokosan: The maps for each level of Bokosan is read from .txt files.
-Check playBokosan() in [3.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/bokosan/3.cpp) and [1.txt](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/maps/1.txt)
+Check playBokosan() in [3.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/bokosan/3.cpp) and [1.txt](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/maps/1.txt) The files are saved in a .txt file under the user_cache directory.

 * Program codes in multiple file
   - The header files are located in the "include" directory, while the corresponding implementation files (cpp files) are placed in the "src" directory.
 Each sub game has its own dedicated set of files.
 As for Pacman, its functionality and logic are distributed across multiple classes that collectively define its behavior and features.